-Development of strategies to foster a safe, positive classroom environment with attention given to developing norms, expectations, routines and organizational structures that support individual and collaborative learning and responsibility, build relationships, foster mutual respect, promote self-direction, and encourage inquiry.
+Development of strategies to foster a safe, positive classroom environment with attention given to developing norms, expectations, routines and organizational structures that support individual and collaborative learning and responsibility, build relationships, foster mutual respect, promote self- direction, and encourage inquiry.
 The relationship between motivation, engagement and management at all grade levels will be explored.

-EDU 380 Assessment and Learning
+EDU 380 Instruction and Assessment

-An in-depth study of the various formative and summative tools teachers use to assess student learning in light of learning outcomes.
+Study of instructional planning and general methods of instruction, materials, technology and instructional media appropriate for use in academic disciplines such as science, health, and social studies.
+Consideration of the various formative and summative assessment tools and connections to learning outcomes.
 Portfolios, authentic and alternative assessment practices are discussed.
 Strategies for providing effective feedback are explored.
 Interpretation and use of standardized tests to support student learning are considered.
+Pre-requisite: EDU 312 Psychology of Teaching/Learning.